natverse/fafbseg/README.md

 including assembling ground truth data was also supported by Wellcome trust (203261/Z/16/Z).

-For the fabseg package itself, please include a reference to the github page in your methods section as well as a citation to [Bates et al eLife 2020](https://doi.org/10.7554/eLife.53350) along with the statement:
+For the fafbseg package itself, please include a reference to the github page in your methods section as well as a citation to [Bates et al eLife 2020](https://doi.org/10.7554/eLife.53350) along with the statement:

 > Development of the natverse including the fafbseg package has been supported